it985/my-stars/README.md

 *   [tornadoweb/tornado](https://github.com/tornadoweb/tornado) - Tornado is a Python web framework and asynchronous networking library, originally developed at FriendFeed.

-*   [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — The fastest way to build data apps in Python
+*   [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.

 *   [nicolargo/glances](https://github.com/nicolargo/glances) - Glances an Eye on your system.
 A top/htop alternative for GNU/Linux, BSD, Mac OS and Windows operating systems.